box/box-python-sdk/docs/usage/files.md

 you may want to upload the file in parts.
 This allows a single part to fail without aborting the entire upload, and failed parts can then be retried.

-By default, chunked upload will works on 5 threads to improve the download speed.
+By default, chunked upload will work on 5 threads to improve the download speed.
 To change this number you can set `Client.CHUNK_UPLOAD_THREADS` field.
 ```python
 from boxsdk.config import Client